stanulilic/stanleyulili.com-old/_posts/2019-10-17-an-introduction-to-arrow-functions-and-lexical-this.md

 - Implicit return - they can return values without using the `return` keyword.
 - They do not rebind the value of `this.`

 In the coming sections, we will learn how to write arrow functions.
-You can try the code samples in the browser console.
+You can try the code samples in the Chrome browser console.

 To open the console.
-Open a new empty tab and then press `CTRL+Shift+J` on Windows or `CTRL+Option+J` on Mac.
+Open a new empty tab and then press `CTRL+Shift+J` on Windows or `Command+Shift+J` on Mac.

-**info**: I have chosen to use var instead of const/let to prevent "identifier has already been declared" errors when you paste the code samples in the console.
-{: .notice--info}

 ## Arrow Function Syntax with no Parameters

-Let's begin by learning how to write an arrow function that takes no parameters.
+In this section, you will learn how to define an arrow function that doesn't take parameters.

 We will use an example of a regular function that returns the sum of two numbers.